lbalmelli/keio/ClassOf2024/DU YIQUN/readme.md

-Wheelchair with Baby Seat

-Overview

-The Wheelchair with Baby Seat is a specially designed mobility solution for parents or caregivers who use a wheelchair and need a safe and comfortable way to transport their baby.
-This project aims to provide an integrated, ergonomic, and secure seating arrangement for infants while ensuring ease of use for the wheelchair user.

-SysML v2 Model Overview

-This project follows a SysML v2 model-based approach to system design, ensuring structured representation and analysis of the wheelchair with a baby seat.
-The model includes:

-Requirement Diagrams: Defining key user and system requirements.

-Block Definition Diagrams (BDD): Representing system components and their relationships.

-Internal Block Diagrams (IBD): Illustrating internal structures and connections.

-Parametric Diagrams: Modeling performance constraints and evaluations.

-State Machine Diagrams: Capturing different operational states of the system.

-By using SysML v2, the project ensures better traceability, maintainability, and adaptability for future improvements.

-Features

-Secure Baby Seat: A built-in baby seat with a safety harness to keep the baby protected.

-Adjustable Positioning: The baby seat can be adjusted to suit different user preferences and wheelchair designs.

-Detachable Design: Allows easy removal when not needed.

-Lightweight and Sturdy: Made from durable yet lightweight materials for ease of movement.

-Comfortable for Both Users: Designed to maintain balance and ergonomic comfort for the wheelchair user.

-Safety Mechanisms: Includes anti-tip support and locking mechanisms to ensure stability.

-Installation

-Attach the Mounting Frame: Secure the provided mounting frame onto the wheelchair using the included clamps or screws.

-Position the Baby Seat: Adjust the seat to the desired position and lock it in place.

-Secure the Baby: Use the provided safety harness to fasten the baby securely in the seat.

-Test for Stability: Before use, ensure that all components are properly installed and the wheelchair remains balanced.

-How to Use

-Prepare the Wheelchair: Ensure the wheelchair is stable and on a flat surface.

-Secure the Baby Seat: Check that the seat is firmly attached and properly adjusted.

-Fasten the Baby: Use the harness to secure the baby safely.

-Start Moving: Gently push the wheelchair, maintaining a steady speed.

-Monitor Safety: Regularly check the seat's stability and ensure the baby remains comfortable.

-Stop and Adjust: If needed, adjust the baby seat or wheelchair settings for better comfort and safety.

-Usage Guidelines

-Always ensure the baby is securely fastened in the seat before moving.

-Do not overload the wheelchair beyond its weight capacity.

-Regularly check the mounting frame and seat for any signs of wear or damage.

-Avoid rough terrain to prevent excessive shaking or instability.

-Never leave the baby unattended in the seat.

-Maintenance

-Regular Cleaning: Wipe down the baby seat and harness with a damp cloth.

-Check Fasteners: Inspect bolts, screws, and clamps for tightness.

-Inspect for Wear: Replace any worn-out or damaged parts promptly.

-Safety Considerations

-Ensure the wheelchair is equipped with a braking system before securing the baby seat.

-Use only manufacturer-approved accessories and replacement parts.

-Consult with a mobility expert if unsure about compatibility with your wheelchair model.

-Future Enhancements

-Foldable Baby Seat: For easier storage when not in use.

-Adjustable Canopy: To provide sun and weather protection.

-Additional Padding: For increased comfort for both the baby and the caregiver.
+# Wheelchair with Baby Seat

+## Overview
+The **Wheelchair with Baby Seat** is a mobility device designed for caregivers who need to transport a baby while using a wheelchair.
+This system integrates a secure baby seat attachment to a standard wheelchair, ensuring safety, comfort, and ease of use.

+## Features
+- **Ergonomic Design**: Ensures comfort for both the wheelchair user and the baby.
+- **Secure Baby Seat**: Firmly attached with adjustable safety belts.
+- **Modular Attachment System**: Allows for easy installation and removal.
+- **Reclining & Adjustable Seat**: Adaptable to different baby sizes and comfort levels.
+- **Lightweight & Durable Materials**: Ensures maneuverability while maintaining structural integrity.
+- **Safety Locks & Brakes**: Enhances stability and prevents unintended movement.
+- **Storage Compartment**: Additional space for baby essentials.

+## System Components
+1. **Wheelchair Frame**: A sturdy yet lightweight frame ensuring mobility.
+2. **Baby Seat Attachment**: A detachable, safety-certified baby seat.
+3. **Safety Harness & Straps**: Securely holds the baby in place.
+4. **Locking Mechanism**: Prevents accidental detachment of the seat.
+5. **Storage Basket**: Provides space for carrying baby necessities.
+6. **Adjustable Footrests & Armrests**: Ensures comfort for the user.

+## Installation
+1. **Attach the Baby Seat Bracket** to the designated wheelchair frame.
+2. **Secure the Baby Seat** using the built-in locks.
+3. **Adjust the Safety Harness** to fit the baby snugly.
+4. **Test Stability** by applying brakes and gently moving the wheelchair.

+## Safety Guidelines
+- Always ensure that the **baby seat is properly locked** before use.
+- Never leave the baby unattended in the wheelchair seat.
+- Regularly check **straps, locks, and brakes** for wear and tear.
+- Do not exceed the recommended **weight limit** for the baby seat.

+## Future Enhancements
+- **Electric Assist Version** for easier maneuverability.
+- **Collapsible Design** for better portability.
+- **Smart Safety Sensors** to monitor baby comfort and wheelchair stability.

+## License
+This project is licensed under the **MIT License**.

+## Contact
+For further inquiries or contributions, please reach out to the project team.

 <img width="518" alt="image" src="https://github.com/user-attachments/assets/4e449e7f-4d34-4616-9fd6-96e1b52e386a" />